Translate

 She turned right.
 The reflection obeyed.

 She lifted her hand—slowly, deliberately.
-The mirror Elena did the same, but the movement felt… unnatural, like a glitch in an old video feed.
+The mirror Elena did the same, but the movement felt… delayed, like a glitch in an old video feed.

 “Must be tired,” she muttered.